 Corsair is one of the most popular companies in the computer world.
 Corsair also makes a ton of products specifically for the gaming community.
 In most of the products that Corsair makes they have managed to take one of the top spots in the list.
 The CPU casing category is no exception as Corsair makes some of the best CPU casings out there.
 The Corsair Obsidian 1000D is an OG when it comes to dual system casings.
 It is not a particularly new casing but it is still right up there with the best.
 This is one of the most feature-rich casing in the market and it is also one of the most beautiful.

 This is a super tower form-factor casing, which means it is going to be quite big.
-It is also not to be taken lightly as it weighs around 30 Kg.
+Be sure not to take it lightly, as this thing weighs well above 30kg.
 The Obsidian 1000D supports motherboards of all sizes.
 You can fit in an extended ATX motherboard or a mini-ITX motherboard and still have ample space to add in the other computer system in this casing.
 You can also install up to 6x 2.5 inch and 5x 3.5-inch storage units and there are 8 SSD mounts as well.
 One of the major features of the Obsidian 1000D is its extensive cooling options and capabilities.
 You can fit up to 18 fans in this casing.
 Adding in a liquid cooling system will give even more cooling to the casing.
 Hell, you can even add radiators of varying sizes.